GoogleCloudPlatform/simple-anthos-installer/README.md

 Once you have updated the SSH public key successfully, in the Anthos Config Management screen, you should see the following:
 ![](images/acm.png)

+### ASM

+You will have to enable sidecar injection into the namespaces you want by following the directions here: https://cloud.google.com/service-mesh/docs/scripted-install/gke-install#deploying_and_redeploying_workloads

 ## 2. Create EKS Cluster on AWS

 ```bash